-- Prepaid cards are popular with lower-income households, older adults, and young people learning to manage money.
-These cards can sometimes cost less and be easier to manage than traditional bank or credit union accounts.
-You can use prepaid cards as an alternative to a checking account. - Make sure you know the fees and costs of each prepaid card, and comparison shop cards as you would any purchase. - Prepaid card providers generally do not check your credit. - When you pay with a prepaid debit card at a store with a PIN pad, you may have the option to choose whether to process the payment as credit or debit.

-Some prepaid cards charge you a higher fee if you choose debit, so check your card agreement to find out your card's fee rules.

-The money will come out of your prepaid card account either way.
-In this case, the option of credit or debit just has to do with how the payment is processed.

-If you choose debit, you enter the PIN you created when you registered your card.
-If you choose credit, you sign your name instead.

-• Contact the card provider right away if your card or your card's PIN is lost or stolen.
+- Because they can sometimes cost less and be easier to manage than a traditional bank or credit union account, prepaid cards are popular with lowerincome households, older adults, and young people learning to manage money.
+You can use prepaid cards as an alternative to a checking account. - Make sure you know the fees and costs of each prepaid card, and comparison shop cards as you would any purchase. - Prepaid card providers generally do not check your credit. - When you pay with a prepaid debit card at a store with a PIN pad, you may have the option to choose whether to process the payment the card as credit or debit. - Some prepaid cards charge you a higher fee if you choose debit, so check your card agreement to find out your card's fee rules. - The money will come out of your prepaid card account either way.
+In this case, the option of credit or debit just has to do with how the payment is processed. - If you choose debit, you enter the PIN you created when you registered your card.
+If you choose credit, you sign your name instead. - Contact the card provider right away if your card or your card's PIN is lost or stolen.